The Regulatory Sandbox Becomes the Exception Machine

 Sandboxes sit between public law and private information.

 Companies entering a sandbox will often disclose business models, data practices, technical designs, evaluation results, trade secrets, failures, and risk mitigations.
 Some confidentiality is legitimate.
 A regulator cannot learn much if every technical disclosure instantly becomes a public exhibit or competitor roadmap.
-The EU AI Act includes confidentiality protections.
+The EU AI Act includes confidentiality protections, and Article 57 makes exit reports publicly available only if both provider and competent authority explicitly agree.
 Texas HB 149 requires confidentiality for intellectual property, trade secrets, and other sensitive information obtained through the program.
-Utah's AI regulatory-relief materials describe business-confidentiality claims under state records law.
+Utah's AI regulatory-relief materials describe protected information, but also expect public reporting about pilot phase, benchmarks, disagreement rates, and high-level cases where human reviewers disagree with AI decisions.

 But if too much stays confidential, the sandbox becomes a private chapel of public legitimacy.
 The company gets regulator proximity.
 The regulator gets insight.
 The public gets a press release.